bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 80°
+- 79°
-- Possible Drizzle and Breezy
+- Drizzle and Breezy
 - 60% humidity
-- 18 mph wind
+- 16 mph wind
 - 58% cloud cover
 - 44 AQI 🟩
 - 0.55 inches of rain expected in the next 48 hours